luandretta/network/TESTING.md

 The implemented User Stories were tested during the development of this project and also after it was finished with the below user acceptance testing:

 Check out the video with some tests by clicking [here](documentation/video/test.mp4).

+There are several screenshots of the features in the [README.md](README.md) file.

 ### New Site Users